Security-Onion-Solutions/securityonion-docs/IntroductionToSecurityOnion.rst

 HIDS:

--  For host-based intrusion detection, Security Onion offers OSSEC (http://www.ossec.net/), a free, open source HIDS for Windows, Linux and Mac OS X. When you add the OSSEC agent to endpoints on your network, you gain invaluable visibility from endpoint to your network’s exit point.
-OSSEC performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
-Originally created by Daniel Cid, Trend-Micro acquired OSSEC in 2009 and has continued to offer it as an open source solution.
+-  For host-based intrusion detection, Security Onion offers Wazuh (https://wazuh.com/), a free, open source HIDS for Windows, Linux and Mac OS X. When you add the Wazuh agent to endpoints on your network, you gain invaluable visibility from endpoint to your network’s exit point.
+Wazuh performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
 As an analyst, being able to correlate host-based events with network-based events can be the difference in identifying a successful attack.